jayjson/MovieDatabase-iOS/README.md

 - Error Handling: To improve user experience and application reliability.

 ### Screen 1 (Popular Movies)
-- Use of a lazy grid to disply movie posters and titles
+- Use of a lazy grid to display movie posters and titles
 - Pagination for fetching popular movies data
 - Handling different scenarios related to fetching movies data and images
 - Caching for offline support and faster load times
-- User of a navigation stack to support multiple pushes
+- Use of a navigation stack to support multiple pushes
 - Dynamic sizing of cells

 ### Screen 2 (Movie Details)